gobbyo/kinetic-display/docs/userguide/schedule.md

    - At minute 5 and 25 of each hour, second 30: Show outdoor humidity for 9 seconds

 5. **Hibernation**
-   - At 10:00 PM (hour 22): Enter hibernation mode for 8 minutes (480 seconds)
+   - At 10:00 PM (hour 22): Enter hibernation mode for 8 hours (480 minutes)

 ### Tips for Effective Schedules